NREL/api-umbrella/docs/developer/dev-setup.md

 $ sudo /etc/init.d/api-umbrella restart
 ```

+## Writing and Running Tests

+See the [testing section](testing.html) for more information about writing and running tests.

 ## Customizing Your VM

 The following environment variables can be set prior to running `vagrant up` if you wish to tune the local VM (for example, to give it more or less memory, pick a different IP address, or use a different base box):